-No, the URL references “As Your Poets Have Said,” a quote about a quote.
-One of the first followers of Jesus, a man named Paul, was speaking to a crowd in Athens, relating to them the story of God, and he referenced the writings of a Greek poet from hundreds of years earlier.
-Paul knew that his message was not a foreign one, but a fulfillment of the knowledge, hopes, and dreams of the Athenians.
+Sharing the story of God with a crowd in Athens, one of the first followers of Jesus, a man named Paul, proclaims “as your poets have said” while drawing wisdom from a Greek poet.
+Paul knew his message was not a foreign one, but a fulfillment of the knowledge, hopes, and dreams of the Athenians.

-Either way, we have found that the same story is told again and again, throughout time and places.
-The same characters appear again and again.
-We are made to love a specific story, the story in which God is author and hero.
-It is the Good News, or Gospel, of Jesus Christ.
-God has not only created us, but he has sought us to save us from disaster, to draw us to Himself.
-It is a love story, an adventurous epic, a coming of age, a battle between good and evil.
-This story is found in scripture and in our lives, and it keeps reappearing in all the stories we tell.
+God has not only created us, but seeks to save us from disaster, to draw us to Himself in loving embrace.
+It is a romance, an adventurous epic, a coming-of-age story, a battle between good and evil.
+We find this story in scripture and in our lives, and it keeps reappearing in all the stories we tell.